This page is part of © FOTW Flags Of The World website

 al Djazair - Democratic and Popular Algerian Republic

-Last modified: 2007-09-29 by ivan sache
+Last modified: 2023-07-22 by ian macdonald

-Keywords: algeria | djazair (al-) | africa | maghreb | islam | crescent (red) | star (red) | construction sheet | president | naval ensign | anchors: 2 (red) |
+Keywords: algeria | djazair (al-) | africa | maghreb | islam | crescent (red) | star (red) | construction sheet | president | naval ensign | anchors: 2 (red) | naval jack |

 Links: FOTW homepage | search | disclaimer and copyright | write us | mirrors

-Flag of Algeria - Image by Željko Heimer, 28 January 2001
+[Flag of Algeria] image by Željko Heimer, 28 January 2001

 Flag adopted 3 July 1962, national emblem adopted 1 November 1976.

-Ratio: 2:3.
+Proportions: 2:3.

 Description: Flag vertically divided green-white with a red crescent and star in the middle.